 Neutral particles do not emit directly Cerenkov photons when crossing the LUCID detector.
 Still, the effect of neutral particles might be not negligible due to the production of charged particles in secondary interactions with the LUCID tube walls.

-The spectrum of photo-electrons detected by LUCID due to 100 GeV photons is shown in Figure 9.
+The spectrum of photo-electrons detected by LUCID due to 100 GeV photons is shown in Figure 11.

-Figure 9.
-Photo-electrons detected by LUCID in 10000 events of single 100 GeV photons shot from the IP with a random direction (0.004 $< \theta < 0.01$ and $0 < \phi < 2\pi$).
+Figure 11.
+Photo-electrons detected by LUCID in 10000 events of single photons coming from the IP with E = 100 GeV and a random direction $(0.004 < \theta < 0.01, 0 < \phi < 2\pi)$.

 The peak at 30 photo-electrons is due to secondary particles crossing only the PMT quartz window.
-Compared to Figure 8, the peak at about 105 photo-electrons is not visible due to the fact that secondary particles typically do not travel along the tube axis.
+Compared to Figure 10, the peak at about 105 photo-electrons is not visible due to the fact that secondary particles typically do not travel along the tube axis.